 Manual handling, awkward or tiring positions and keyboard work or repetitive action are estimated to be the main causes of work-related musculoskeletal disorders.

 Due to the scale of the issue, the Manual Handling Operations Regulations 1992 were implemented to outline the legal requirements for businesses in the UK.

 Manual handling and lowering the risk of injury is not an exact science.
 Every lift and every environment requires unique consideration.

 However, to avoid manual handling or musculo-skeletal injuries, a few simple principles can help reduce risk to workers.
-Let’s take a look at 5 Principles you can use achieve safer manual handling.
+Let’s take a look at 5 Steps of Manual Handling that you can use achieve safer manual handling.

 5 Manual Handling Principles to Reduce Risk